IT3038C/IT3038C.github.io/docs/week-1.md

 ### Connecting to Windows

 Return to your Windows server.
-We’re going connect our systems to Github.
+We're going connect our systems to Github.

 Open PowerShell as administrator so we can setup our directory for use with Github.
 Follow these instructions and DO NOT COPY AND PASTE.
-You’ll need to change certain fields, like your username and email:
+You'll need to change certain fields, like your username and email:

 Change dir to the root of C:, then create an it3038c-scripts folder and subfolders with files in them.
 The commands are: